AR-Student824/css-preview/README.md

 # css-preview
-A simple app written in Next.js to preview your CSS live
+A simple app written in html and js to preview your CSS live

 # W
 :D